Best Time to Trek Everest Base Camp for Senior Travellers

 Foot Wear

-- Comfortable shoes, with a tight and strong grip (works as a substitute for boots in lower terrains)
+- Comfortable shoes, with a tight and strong grip (work as a substitute for boots in lower terrains)

 - Strong Hiking Trekking Boots that keep you away from injuries and make the steep navigation easier

-- Socks: wools and synthetic, being moisture-controlled and which keep you warm as well
+- Socks: wool and synthetic, being moisture-controlled and keeping you warm as well

 Backpack